antonio59/aafairshare/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have checked my code and corrected any misspellings
+- [ ] New and existing unit tests pass locally with my changes